Introduction

 UICorrect:

-OrderBecause Order owns the items.
+OrderBecause Order owns the collection of purchased items.

 class User